anaURL/thats-so-gay-next/README.md

 # That's so gay!

 'That's so gay' is a simple, easy-to-use, non-profit platform with aim to collect everyday microaggressions towards lesbian, gay, bisexual, trans, intersex and queer (LGBTIQ+) communities and highlight their harmful impact.

-This project is heavily inspired by the [Micropedia](https://www.themicropedia.org/), the first encyclopedia of microagressions.
-It is an improved version of [the original app built with Node, Express and EJS as templating language](https://github.com/anaURL/thats-so-gay).
+It is an improved version of [my app built with Node, Express and EJS as templating language](https://github.com/anaURL/thats-so-gay).

 **Link to MVC:** Soon